• Cozy Winter Recipes

 • Basil - Fresh from the garden is best, but however you get your hands on some basil is perfectly fine!
 Alternatively, you could use parsley, mint, spinach, arugula, kale or cilantro for a different flavor!

-• Parmesan cheese - We always use this grated parmesan and I think it's the best for this pesto.
-Any good parmesan will be good though!
-You could also use other hard Italian cheeses like: asiago, pecorino romano or grana padano.
+• Parmesan cheese - Any good parmesan will be good though!
+You could also use other hard cheeses like: asiago, pecorino romano or grana padano.
 Keep in mind that some of these cheeses are on the saltier side, so I would not add the salt until you have tasted the pesto and can adjust accordingly.

 Overhead shot of ingredients for Basil Pesto in varying bowl sizes.